Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Use your jalapeño powder for spicing up soup, adding to eggs, making aioli and more!

-Tip: Try smoking your jalapenos before grinding them into a powder.
-Learn how to make chipotle powder here.
+Tip: Try smoking your jalapeños before grinding them into a powder.
+Learn how to make delicious chipotle powder here.

-To reconstitute your dried jalapeños, submerge them in hot water for 10-15 minutes.
+To reconstitute your dried peppers, submerge them in hot water for 10-15 minutes.
 If they float, keep them under the water with plate or a bowl.
-The peppers should come back to nearly their original shape and size.
+The peppers should become soft and limp, perfect for making sauces or flavoring soup.

 See more ways to use dried peppers here.